linode/developers/hugo/content/web-servers/apache-tips-and-tricks/modevasive-on-apache.md

 If this value is set, an email will be sent to the address specified whenever an IP address becomes blacklisted.
 A locking mechanism using /tmp prevents continuous emails from being sent.

- {: .note }
->
+ {{< note >}}

-> Be sure MAILER is set correctly in mod_evasive.c (or mod_evasive20.c).
+Be sure MAILER is set correctly in mod_evasive.c (or mod_evasive20.c).
 The default is "/bin/mail -t %s" where %s is used to denote the destination email address set in the configuration.
 If you are running on linux or some other operating system with a different type of mailer, you'll need to change this.

+{{< /note >}}

 ### DOSSystemCommand